rhdtownsend/mesa-summer-school-2019/source/minilab-3.rst

 Overview
 ========

-In Minilab 2, we found that the periods of the fundamental and first-overtone radial modes scale approximately with the dynamical timescale, :math:`P \propto \tau_{\rm dyn}`.
+In :ref:`MiniLab 2 <minilab-2>`, we found that the periods of the fundamental and first-overtone radial modes scale approximately with the dynamical timescale, :math:`P \propto \tau_{\rm dyn}`.
 In MiniLab 3, we're going to examine the mode radial displacement wavefunctions :math:`\xi_{r}`,